What is account takeover (ATO)?

 Types of account takeover fraud

-The use of stolen credentials is the #1 ATO attack technique.
+The use of stolen credentials is still the most common initial access vector.
 But it’s not just credentials that are leaked in breaches; personally identifiable information is up for grabs and is used for account takeover fraud.
-In fact, SpyCloud recovered nearly 32B pieces of PII in 2023 alone, which speaks to just how much data is in the hands of criminals via third-party breaches.
+In fact, SpyCloud recovered nearly 45B pieces of PII in 2024 alone – a 39% increase YoY – which speaks to just how much stolen identity data is in the hands of criminals.
 The account takeover fraud definition is when bad actors gain unauthorized access to online accounts to perpetrate fraud.

 What is account takeover fraud and what do criminals do with all that stolen data?
 Some examples include: